epimedai/flowers/README.md

 ```

 #### Installing packages
-The two main packages necessary for this project is Tensorflow and Keras, which can both be installed by pip.
-Additionally we will install matplotlib and PIL for interacting with, and specifically showing, images.
+The two most important packages needed for this project are Tensorflow and Keras, which can both be installed by pip.
+Additionally we will install matplotlib and PIL for interacting and showing images.

 ```
 (ml) $ pip install tensorflow